naved-me/legal-rag/README.md

 - `ingest.py`: Parses the PDFs, splits the text into chunks, creates embeddings, and saves them to the local Chroma database.
 - `chat.py`: The main RAG retrieval chain.
 Takes user questions, retrieves relevant chunks from Chroma, and asks the LLM to generate an answer.
 - `evaluate.py`: An automated testing script that grades the chatbot's answers to ensure they don't hallucinate.
+- `api.py`: A FastAPI web server that provides a `/ask` endpoint with conversational memory.
+- `static/`: Contains the premium Vanilla JS web interface.
 - `plan.md`: The roadmap and architecture phases for the project.
 - `learn.md`: A learning log of architectural decisions and concepts.